mattray/managed_chef_server-cookbook/README.md

 Runs `knife-ec-backup` periodically.
 Scheduling TBD but will likely consist of using `edit_resource!` to override a `cron` resource.
 Implementation and documentation TBW.

+## cron ##

+Installs the Chef server with the chef-client configured to run via cron.
+This may be set to use chef-zero, for when the Chef server has no other Chef server to reference.

 ## maintenance ##

 Maintaining the Chef server may involve periodically cleaning up stale nodes and unused policyfiles.
 This is likely to use `knife-tidy` and various `chef` commands.
 Scheduling and implementation TBD.